Kai Shibato

-Kai Shibato (柴戸 海, Shibato Kai) is a Japanese professional footballer who plays as a defensive midfielder for club Urawa Red Diamonds.
+Kai Shibato (柴戸 海, Shibato Kai) is a Japanese professional footballer who plays as a defensive midfielder for club Tokyo Verdy.
 He has 2 caps for the Japan national football team.

 Career

 After attending Meiji University and even getting picked for All Japan University XI, Shibato joined Urawa Red Diamonds in May 2017.

 In January 2024, Shibato moved on loan to newly promoted J1 League club Machida Zelvia, ahead of the 2024 season.